 Before we get too far into whether or not this credit card is the right choice for you, let’s take a look at some of the perks and drawbacks of the card from the fine print.

 Bonuses and Perks

-- No Late Fees or Penalty Rates: One of the biggest marketing pieces for this card is that Citi does not charge late fee or penalty rates if a due date is missed.
+No Late Fees or Penalty Rates: One of the biggest marketing points for this card is that Citi does not charge late fee or penalty rates if you miss a payment due date.
 This is nice, especially if your budget is tight and having an extra few days to get to payday makes the difference.
 But if you dig beneath the surface a little, you’ll find that you still owe interest on late payments and that you’ll still get dinged on your credit report if you are too late with your payment.

 - Annual Fee: None

 - Balance Transfer Fee: Whichever is greater between $5 or 5% of the amount of the transfer